Hull Geological Society

 · Additional personal information of the Officers (e.g. date of birth)

 · Photographs of members taking part in Society events

 · Photographs of geological specimens in members’ collections

-Storage - The members’ data are held on computer and paper files by the Secretary and Treasurer.
-The computerised data may be backed-up to a “cloud” or portable devise (such as USB memory stick).
+The members’ data are held on computer and paper files by the Secretary and Treasurer.
+The computerised data may be backed-up to a “cloud” or portable devise (such as USB memory stick) to be shared between the Officers of the Society.
 The data are not encrypted.
-They might be transmitted by e-mail between those officers.
-They might be shared with the President or Vice President.
+The data might be transmitted by e-mail between the Officers.
 The Society does not keep members’ bank details (apart from those who pay by regular bank transfers or standing order); though the Secretary and Treasurer will be able to see the details on cheques until they are presented to the Society’s bank.

 · The contact details of members will not be sold or shared with other organisations.

 · The addresses and contact details of members will not be intentionally shared with other members or third parties.
 Members wishing to contact other members may ask the Secretary to forward correspondence.